 A keen and curious explorer of light, Carô works as a freelance photographer, artist and facilitator in London, the UK and beyond.
 Her multicultural background and love of all forms of creative expressions made her develop projects linking everyday life with identities and memories.
 She is interested in how photography enables a quest for a sense of belonging whilst weaving individual’s and people’s narratives into collective memory-or loss of it.
 To her “writing with light” is a relationship and a performance where time slows down and people come together.
 Her approach is intuitive, intimate and experimental and specialises in analogue-based projects.
 Collaboration is an integral part of her practice, which ranges across several disciplines.
 She is currently working on a book, “Appearing Act”.
 She is an associate artist at the youth organisation Phakama UK and a member of Asia Art Activism research network also co-run the Gate Darkroom, a community darkroom based at Thames-Side Studios, Woolwich. www.carolinegervay.com

 The rest of the team…

-Fotosynthesis would not exist without the support, time and dedication of our amazing friends and collaborators who have made our projects possible, from graphic designers to facilitators, photographers, administrators or advisors.
+Fotosynthesis would not exist without the support, time and dedication of our amazing friends and creative collaborators who have made our projects possible, from graphic designers to facilitators, photographers, administrators or advisors.